DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 Welcome to **Scroll 3** of 8, from the [_Djoser’s Bulk RNAseq Tutorial Codex_]({{site_baseurl}}/Bulk-RNAseq-Tutorial-Codex/).

-In this scroll, we perform pseudoalignment — a fast, reference-based mapping approach — to quantify transcripts from our RNA-seq reads.
+In this scroll, we perform pseudoalignment, a fast, reference-based mapping approach, to quantify transcripts from our RNA-seq reads.
 Like **Khufu**, the visionary behind the Great Pyramid, we rely on efficient design and foundational precision to build something monumental.

 Let’s begin the alignment.